severb/flowy/docs/index.rst

 Before you start you should read the :doc:`introduction`.
 It explains important concepts about the execution model of the workflows.
-Next, you should follow :doc:`the tutorial <tutorial>`.
+Next, you should follow the :doc:`tutorial`.
 It provides a narrative introduction of the most important features of Flowy and a complete example of a workflow.

 Installation